Casimiro Monteiro

-Casimiro Emérito Rosa Teles Jordão Monteiro (28 December 1920 – 25 January 1993), also known as Agente Monteiro, was a Goan covert operations military intelligence officer and law enforcement officer during the Estado Novo regime.
+Casimiro Emérito Rosa Teles Jordão Monteiro (28 December 1920 – 25 January 1993), also known as Agente Monteiro, was a Portuguese covert operations military intelligence officer and law enforcement officer during the Estado Novo regime.
 He carried out state-sanctioned bombings and assassinations in Portugal, Mozambique and Goa.
 His actions were mostly focused against members of independence movements that existed in the Portuguese colonial empire.

-As a PIDE agent, Monteiro tortured Indians in Goa (e.g. Mohan Ranade, a Marathi illegal immigrant who had committed multiple armed robberies and also murdered a Goan policeman named Custodio Fernandes) who were demanding the union of Portuguese India territories with the recently-independent India.
+As a PIDE agent, Monteiro tortured Indians in Goa (e.g. Mohan Ranade, an Indian independence activist) who were demanding the union of Portuguese India territories with the recently independent India.
 Monteiro is believed to have carried out the high-profile assassinations of Humberto Delgado and Eduardo Mondlane.

 Following the Carnation Revolution in 1974, Monteiro lost his job and his immunity from prosecution.
 He received political asylum in South Africa and lived there in poverty as well as obscurity till his death.

 Early life

-Monteiro was born in Portuguese Goa to a white Portuguese father and a native Goan mother, an aguadeira from the city of Ponda.
-He lived in Portugal for sometime before joining General Franco's army in the Spanish Civil War.
+Monteiro was born in Portuguese Goa to a Portuguese father and his Goan Catholic wife, an aguadeira (water supplier) from the city of Ponda.
+He lived in Portugal for some time before joining General Franco's army in the Spanish Civil War.